construk/construk/README.md

 ### Hi there 👋

-Hi to everyone!
 I'm Francisco, and I'm software developer borned in Málaga.

 I have knowledges in software development in somes languages and technologies like:
 - **Java** (Android, Spring-boot, Hibernate)